github/docs/content/codespaces/managing-your-codespaces/managing-repository-access-for-your-codespaces.md

    {% note %}

    **Note:** You can only reference repositories that belong to the same personal account or organization as the repository you are currently working in.
+To grant access to multiple repositories (e.g. all in an organisation) a wildcard can be used like `my_org/*`.

    {% endnote %}